mZaiam/Jah-Podi-Poneis/README.md

 ## Observations

 This was a group project, and this is my edited version.
 I only translated the notebook to english and changed some minor things.
-If you're interested in seeing the original project, just check the link int the top of this fork.
+If you're interested in seeing the original project, just check the link in the top of this fork.